 The warp (lengths) must be precisely fitted between the two sides of the beams before the loom is turned on and the weaving process begins.
 Once a length of textile fabric has been created, it’s removed from the looms and finally sewn together to create a finished product!

-Fabric Manufacturing is a process that converts spanned raw materials such as cotton, wool, linen, and silk into fabric.
+Fabric processing steps is a process that converts spanned raw materials such as cotton, wool, linen, and silk into fabric.
 It creates yarns from natural fibers for use in knitting and weaving.

 Weaving is done by machines that turn yarn into lengths which are then fed onto a loom with different types of threads or colors on specific sections called harnesses.
 The warp must be precisely fitted between two sides of heddles before the loom turns on and the weaving process begins.
 Once a length of fabric has been created, it’s removed from the looms and finally sewn together to create a finished fabric.